 You must report incidents or allegations of inappropriate conduct towards a child to your manager.
-All reports will be treated seriously and may be investigated and/or reported to the NSW Ombudsman within 30 days of the agency being notified of the allegations.
+All reports will be treated seriously and may be investigated and/ or reported to the NSW Office of the

+Children's Guardian within 7 days of the Agency Head being made aware of information that is a reportable allegation or reportable conviction..
 Reportable conduct may include, but is not limited to: